 A Limit Order is an order for a security at a specific minimum sale price or maximum purchase price that is not to be exceeded.
 Limit Orders will be handled in accordance with the “Standard Order Routing Conditions”.
 The order will expire, if not filled in full, upon the close of the marketplace where the last portion of the order remains live.

 - Special Terms Orders

-Special Terms Orders are orders with specific terms that are not executable in the regular marketplace.
+Special Terms Orders are orders with specific terms, typically related to non-standard settlement terms, which are not executable in the regular marketplace.
 Special Terms Orders will be executed by PI’s trading desk and will only be entered to the Special Terms Market of the Default Marketplace, unless they are immediately executable on an alternative marketplace at the time of entry.
 Special Terms Orders will expire at the close of the Default Marketplace.

 - Stop Loss Orders